MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/dining-sidekick-tutorial.md

 * Click on **Test this application** in Azure portal.
 This will redirect to Dining Sidekick Sign-on URL where you can initiate the login flow.

-* Go to Dining Sidekick Sign-on URL directly and initiate the login flow from there.
+* Open Dining Sidekick mobile app, choose **Sidekick University** and then initiate the login flow from there.

 * You can use Microsoft My Apps.
 When you click the Dining Sidekick tile in the My Apps, this will redirect to Dining Sidekick Sign-on URL.
 For more information about the My Apps, see [Introduction to the My Apps](../user-help/my-apps-portal-end-user-access.md).